andrejvujic/flutter-web-file-download-example/README.md

   ```
   However you might have to upgrade depending on when you are using this.
 For latest version of `http` click <a href="https://pub.dev/packages/http/install">here</a> and for `universal_html` click <a href="https://pub.dev/packages/universal_html/install">here</a>.

   Note: `universal_html` is optional since you can use the builtin `dart:html` library, but you may get warnings because `dart:html` should be imported in web packages only.
+If you want to use `dart:html` you will have to import it in `lib/main.dart`.

 ## How to run?